oracle/terraform-provider-oci/website/docs/r/queue_queue.html.markdown

 * `timeout_in_seconds` - (Optional) (Updatable) The default polling timeout of the messages in the queue, in seconds.
 * `visibility_in_seconds` - (Optional) (Updatable) The default visibility timeout of the messages consumed from the queue, in seconds.
 * `purge_trigger` - (Optional) (Updatable) An optional property when incremented triggers Purge.
 Could be set to any integer value.
+* `purge_type` - (Optional) (Updatable) An optional value that specifies the purge behavior for the Queue.
+Could be set to NORMAL, DLQ or BOTH.
+If unset, the default value is NORMAL

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values